 ACC’s policy is to support charities with specific remit within the Amroth CC area or that has specific benefit to residents.
 Both requests declined.

 Planning Fees.
 A consultation has been issued which seeks views on proposed changes to planning fees.
 The consultation proposes amending the existing fee levels for planning and related applications, as well as introducing a fee for Certificates of Appropriate Alternative Development.
 Details of the consultation can be found on the Welsh Government’s consultation pages at https://gov.wales/changes-planning-and-related-applications-fees?_ga=2.233246302.1926474314.1576494937-1869591993.1570433432 Responses to the consultation paper are invited by 13 March 2020.

-An Invitation has been received to attend the Police and Crime Commissioner Dafydd Llywelyn’s fourth St David's Day Conference, which this year is an exploration of Policing in Rural Areas.
-It takes place at Police headquarters on the 6th March.
-Booking is essential.

 Recycling Consultation.
 Since devolution, Wales has become a global leader in recycling.
 Every household has played its part, showing how small steps can lead to fundamental change.
 It’s now a part of who we are, embedded in the culture of 21st century Wales.
 Recycling is what we do.